Hannah Johnson (soccer): Lexington SC

 On July 2, 2025, USL Super League club Lexington SC announced that they had signed Johnson ahead of the 2025–26 USL Super League season.
 Johnson debuted for the club on August 23, starting and playing all 90 minutes of Lexington's season-opening draw with Fort Lauderdale United FC.
+In her first season with Lexington, the club won the league championship and the Players' Shield, becoming the first team to complete the league double.
+Lexington SC chose to exercise Johnson's contract option at the end of the season, keeping her around for another campaign.